chenditc/investment_data/README.md

    - Compare high, low, open, close, volume absolute value
    - Calcualte adjclose convert ratio use a link date for each stock.
    - Calculate w data adjclose use link date's ratio, and compare it with final data.

+# Contribution
+This project is still in early stage and I don't know what's the best way to work together yet.
+If you are interested in contributing, feel free to email me: chenditc@gmail.com